LeonardoCardoso/Android-Link-Preview/README.md

 This a version for Android of my web [Facebook Link Preview](http://lab.leocardz.com/link-preview/ "Link Preview").

-It makes a preview from an url, grabbing all informations such as title, relevant texts and images.
+It makes a preview from an url, grabbing all the information such as title, relevant texts and images.

 ![Preview](http://i.imgur.com/VSejRyV.gif)